 Anyway, here’s the score data from the ETS chart providing the average GRE scores for majors based on survey data collected from test takers.

-The scores above are intended majors.
-What does “intended” major mean?
-It simply means that that these are the average scores of people planning on applying to graduate school in a specific major.
+The scores above are those of test-takers intending to pursue graduate work in that field.
+What does “intended” mean?
+It simply means that that these are the average scores of people planning on applying to graduate school in a specific area.

 Using a scale drawn from the limited score data in the US News & World Report’s report on graduate schools, here’s the range of average scores you could expect:

 GRE Scores for Arts and Humanities Programs by Rank

 |Specialty||Program Rank #1-10: Verbal||Program Rank #1-10: Quantitative||Program Rank #11-50: Verbal||Program Rank #11-10: Quantitative||Program Rank #51-100: Verbal||Program Rank #51-100: Quantitative|

 |Arts—Performance and Studio||162-166||157-161||159-163||153-157||156-160||150-154|

 |English Language and Literature||166-170||155-159||163-167||151-155||160-164||148-152|

 If you are viewing this chart on a mobile device and cannot see all of the columns for schools ranked #1-50, try turning your device horizontally or view this page on the web.